With summer around the corner, do some fun Seattle-area staycations with your family. Don’t miss these amazing things to do in Tacoma, WA with kids.

-If you are looking for an incredible spot to spend an entire day in Tacoma, WA, head straight for Point Ruston.
+If you are looking for super fun places to visit in Tacoma, head straight for Point Ruston.
 I’m not kidding.

 Point Ruston is Tacoma’s newest destination and you’ll find a luxury movie theater, boutique shops, restaurants, cafes, ice cream spots and more!

 I love trying new things, so my son and I rented a two-person surrey from Wheel Fun Rentals.